-A Covered Dependent Child, whose insurance under this Policy would otherwise terminate solely due to the attainment of age 26 (the limiting age), will continue to be a Covered Dependent Child is and continues to be both:
+A Covered Dependent Child, whose insurance under this Group Policy would otherwise terminate solely due to the attainment of age 26 (the limiting age), will continue to be a Covered Dependent Child while such Covered Dependent Child is and continues to be both:

-- 1. Incapable of self-sustaining employment by reason of intellectual disability or physical disability; and - 2.
-Chiefly dependent upon You for support and maintenance.
+- Incapable of self-sustaining employment by reason of intellectual disability or physical disability; and - 2.
+Chiefly dependent upon the Covered Employee for support and maintenance.

-Proof of the intellectual disability or disability, and dependency must be furnished to Us by You within thirty-one (31) days of the Covered Dependent Child's attainment of the limiting age and subsequently as may be required by Us.
+Proof of the intellectual disability or physical disability, and dependency must be furnished to Us by You within thirty-one (31) days of the Covered Dependent Child's attainment of the limiting age and subsequently as may be required by Us.
 However, We may not require such proof more frequently than annually after the two-year period following the Covered Dependent Child's attainment of the limiting age.

-WHEN COVERAGE BECOMES EFFECTIVE FOR YOUR DEPENDENTS
+WHEN COVERAGE BECOMES EFFECTIVE FOR NEW ELIGIBLE DEPENDENTS